Salegomx/sergiogomez.mx/README.md

 # Sergio Gómez - Portfolio

-This is the source code for Sergio Gómez's personal website, developed as a project to showcase his skills as a web developer.
+This is the source code for my personal website, developed as a project to showcase my skills as a web developer.

 ## Features